Joelynn94/mern-ecommerce/SETUP.md

 ### Product component

-1. Create a product component layout and styling, loop through each product in the component
+1. Create a product component layout and styling
+1. Import the props needed for the component

 ```javascript
 import React from 'react'